mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

 ```

 OK, docker client installed and now we have to authenticate to be able to publish our image to docker hub.
 But wait
 how can we supply our credentials for that.
-Are we going directly write our credentials to our config.yml and expose our
+Are we going directly write our credentials to our config.yml and expose our credentials?
-credentials.
 Luckily circleci have a solution for that.
 You can define environment variables for your project.

 Simply navigate your project settings and select `Environment Variables` under `Build Settings`

 <img src="https://s3.eu-central-1.amazonaws.com/tutorial.assets/circleci/circleci-environment-variables.png"
      alt="Environment variables"
-     style="float: left; margin-right: 10px;" />
+     style="float: left; margin-right: 10px;  margin-bottom: 10px;" />

 and add `DOCKER_USER` and `DOCKER_PASS` environment variables for your project.
 Then we can add the following command
 to login to docker.